01 of 11

 Spider mums are beautiful flowers that grow in the fall.
 They belong to the chrysanthemum family and typically bloom from October to November.
 The petals of the flower are long and spiky resembling spider legs.
 That is why they are called spider mums!

-We made our spider mums from paper.
+We love these flowers and made our spider mums from paper.
 They are a gorgeous addition to your fall craft projects.
 Place them into floral arrangements, wreaths or a vase.
-A plus with paper flowers is that you never need to water them, and will enjoy them all season... long!
+A plus with paper flowers is that you never need to water them, and will enjoy them all season long and beyond.

 Continue to 2 of 11 below.